 The result, of course, was an unhappy parting...

-Years later, after many twists and turns, I still chose to work in sales.
+Years later, after many twists and turns, I still chose to do sales.
 Because I was diligent and eager to learn, my performance was outstanding.
-I summarized many sales methods and solutions, truly wanting to achieve something, but I did not understand workplace politics; I was merely doing the work for others.
+I summarized many sales methods and solutions, truly wanting to achieve something, but I did not understand workplace politics; I was merely doing the work for someone else.

-In the quiet of the night, I pondered where would be the place to showcase my talents?
+In the quiet of the night, I pondered where the place to showcase my talents might be.

 Just when I was about to be reused, I chose to resign due to the pressure of life and other development opportunities.
 I thought I could showcase my talents in a small company, but I overlooked that small companies also have politics, and reform is not easy.